Origins of the United World Challenge

 Moved to London to earn my MBA at London Business School and began competing in some of the UK’s most intense ultramarathons.

 My father took his own life.
-To process his loss (and find joy in my own life), I signed up for the 2019 Atlantic Challenge rowing race
+To process the loss make meaning with my life, I signed up for the 2019 Atlantic Challenge rowing race

 Moved to Colorado and began building the United World Challenge while working full-time as a management consultant.